-When all Bond Requirements (defined in Appendix C) of any 2018 Bonds have been duly paid, the pledge, the lien and all obligations under the Bond Resolution as to such 2018 Bonds shall thereby be discharged and that such 2018 Bonds shall no longer be deemed to be outstanding within the meaning of such Bond Resolution.
-Except as provided in the last sentence of this paragraph, there shall be deemed to be such due payment when the District has placed in escrow or in trust with a trust bank, an amount sufficient (including the known minimum yield available for such purpose from Federal Securities (defined below) in which such amount may be initially invested wholly or in part) to meet all Bond Requirements of any 2018 Bonds, as the same become due to the final maturity of such 2018 Bonds.
+When all Bond Requirements (defined in Appendix C) of any 2019 Bond have been duly paid, the pledge, the lien and all obligations under the Bond Resolution as to that 2019 Bond shall thereby be discharged and the 2019 Bond shall no longer be deemed to be outstanding within the meaning of the Bond Resolution.
+There shall be deemed to be such due payment when the District has placed in escrow or in trust with a trust bank, an amount sufficient (including the known minimum yield available for such purpose from Federal Securities (defined below) in which such amount may be initially invested wholly or in part) to meet all Bond Requirements of the 2019 Bond, as the same become due to the final maturity of the 2019 Bond, or upon any redemption date as of which the District shall have exercised or shall have obligated itself to exercise its prior redemption option.
 The Federal Securities shall become due before the respective times on which the proceeds thereof shall be needed, in accordance with a schedule established and agreed upon between the District and the bank at the time of the creation of the escrow or trust, or the Federal Securities shall be subject to redemption at the option of the holders thereof to assure availability as needed to meet the schedule.
 For the purpose of this section "Federal Securities" shall include only Federal Securities (as defined in Appendix C) which are not callable for redemption prior to their maturities except at the option of the owner thereof.